 Get ready to play another easy ukulele song with our Molly Malone ukulele tutorial.
 Strumming pattern for the verses is easy with an all-down flow.
 For the chorus, Jenny does a fingerpicking style which you can follow on the video.
 Jenny also plays part of the song as solo melody.
-With the help of the tab sheet and of course the Molly Malone ukulele tutorial, you’ll be sure to play a solo melody for this folk tune too.
+You have tab sheet and of course the Molly Malone ukulele tutorial video.
+So you’ll be able to learn a solo melody for this folk tune too.
 For the chords, the song uses just five: C, A minor, D minor, G and E minor.

 Although Molly Malone is mostly recognized as an Irish folk song, there is no definite evidence that it is of Irish origin.
-As narrated on the song, Molly Malone was a fishmonger, just like her mother and father before her.
-She sold her yield of raw “cockles and mussels” from a wheelbarrow which she carted through the “broad and narrow” streets of Dublin.
+According to the song, Molly Malone was a fishmonger, just like her mother and father before her.
+She sold her yield of raw “cockles and mussels” from a wheelbarrow.
+She carted the wheelbarrow through the “broad and narrow” streets of Dublin.
 The last verse of the song reveals the young girl Molly died of fever but her ghost and cart lingered to haunt the city.

 MYSTERIOUS MOLLY MALONE